SkylineCommunications/Skyline.DataMiner.CICD.Tools.GitHubToCatalogYaml/README.md

 | Variable: `CATALOGIDENTIFIER`  | `Id`                   | If not specified in the existing YAML or as a variable, an identifier is generated automatically for each catalog entry. |
 | Owners                         | `Owners`               | Customizable, with owner email, name, and URL settings.                                                         |

-## Auto-Generated Catalog YAML File
+## **Auto-Generated Catalog YAML File**

+**WARNING!
+DO NOT MODIFY THIS FILE.**

-This tool not only extends an existing `catalog.yml` or `manifest.yml` but also generates an `auto-generated-catalog.yml` file in the `.githubtocatalog` directory.
-This secondary file is essential because:
+This tool generates an `auto-generated-catalog.yml` file in the `.githubtocatalog` directory, alongside extending any existing `catalog.yml` or `manifest.yml` file.
+This secondary file is critical for the following reasons:

-1. **Tracking Catalog IDs**: By committing and pushing `auto-generated-catalog.yml`, the tool can create a unique ID on the first run and reuse this ID on future runs.
-This avoids duplicate catalog records that can occur if new IDs are generated in every workflow run.
+1. **Tracking Catalog IDs:**
+   Committing and pushing the `auto-generated-catalog.yml` allows the tool to create a unique Catalog ID on the first run and reuse it for future runs.
+This prevents duplicate catalog records, which can occur if new IDs are generated with each workflow run.

+2. **Workflow Automation:**
-2. **Workflow Automation**: The `auto-generated-catalog.yml` is maintained separately to allow other processes to retrieve it as needed without modifying the primary catalog file in each update.
+   The `auto-generated-catalog.yml` is maintained separately, enabling other processes to access it without modifying the primary catalog file during updates.

+## **Primary Catalog YAML File**

+If you wish to make adjustments based on the `auto-generated-catalog.yml` file, you can do so by:

+- Creating a new `catalog.yml` file in the root of your repository and including only the modifications you want.
+- Alternatively, duplicating the entire `auto-generated-catalog.yml` file to the root of your repository and making adjustments as needed.

 ## Inferring Catalog Item Type